-The UK CMT curriculum approved by the General Medical Council (GMC) for UK specialty training defines the standards of knowledge, skills and behavior that must be demonstrated to achieve progressive development towards the award of the UK Certificate of Completion of Training (CCT).
+The UK IMT curriculum approved by the General Medical Council (GMC) for UK specialty training defines the standards of knowledge, skills and behavior that must be demonstrated to achieve progressive development towards the award of the UK Certificate of Completion of Training (CCT).
 The curriculum is mapped against the GMC's standards in Good Medical Practice, which forms the basis of all UK medical practice.
-The program at KIMS replicates as much of the UK curriculum as possible and when accredited by JRCPTB is considered 'equivalent' by JRCPTB.
+The programme at KIMSHEALTH replicates as much of the UK curriculum as possible and when accredited by JRCPTB.